Some work in press for 2021:

 A paragraph from the statement:

 Newton believed in astrology, Einstein was a pacifist during war-time, Heidegger was a Nazi, Sartre a Maoist, Darwin has been accused of being an atheist and an anti-feminist, Watson (discoverer of the double helix) a sexist like Trivers, and many other scientists who did great work: whatever we feel about such beliefs, as scientists (authors, reviewers, editors) we should try to evaluate their work as part of World 3 in the sense of Karl Popper, without ties to the person who conducted a study and wrote a paper: not the author but the text and the data reported in the text are the only important object of scrutiny.
 Otherwise there is a risk of a new kind of McCarthyism of which Linus Pauling like many other scientists did suffer in the fifties, or closer to modern times: a risk of Erdogan-type of persecution experienced by our scientific colleagues in Turkey, dismissed without due process from their tenured positions because of their political ideas.

 The good news is that the Publication Committee of the SRCD decided last month to delete this part of the Conflict of Interest Form!
-I am grateful to the Committee members for discussing my issues seriously and to decide accordingly.
+The Committee members are gratefully acknowledged for discussing these issues seriously and to decide accordingly.

-•Van IJzendoorn, M.H. & Bakermans-Kranenburg, M.J.
+- •Van IJzendoorn, M.H. & Bakermans-Kranenburg, M.J.
 (2014, May 21).
 ‘Tackling child behaviour problems effectively requires better understanding of differences between an ‘orchid’ child and a ‘dandelion’ child’.
-Retrieved from Child and Family Blog
+Retrieved from

 - • Securely attached to science.
 Psychologist, (2013), 26(9), 639.

 - • Wall Street Journal, interview with Jonathan Rockoff on differential susceptibility, September 17, 2013, on page D2 in the U.S. edition